StrickTechnologies/Strick.PlusCon/docs/textStyle.md

 ## `TextStyle` and `StyledText` classes
 The `TextStyle` and `StyledText` classes provide a number of ways to more easily apply combinations of styling to any text.

+### `TextStyle` class
-The `TextStyle` class provides methods and properties to apply foreground and background colors, color gradients, reverse and underline styling to text.
+Provides methods and properties to apply foreground and background colors, color gradients, reverse and underline styling to text.
 Set the various properties as desired, then use the `StyleText` method to apply the styling to any text.